 The air-fuel ratio is decisive in the operation of the engine.
 The key is that the air must be cold for this performance to be effective.

-During the engine intake cycle, the piston lowers inside the cylinder and the internal pressure of the cylinder decreases, drawing air from the purifying filter, carburetor and intake manifold, flowing to the cylinder.
-When this air passes through the narrow portion of the carburetor, the speed increases (Venturi effect), drawing gasoline from the main nozzle.
+During the intake cycle of the engine, the piston goes down inside the cylinder and the pressure inside the cylinder decreases, drawing air from the cleaner filter, carburetor and intake manifold, flowing into the cylinder.
+When this air passes through the narrow portion of the carburetor, it increases the speed (Venturi effect), drawing the gasoline from the main nozzle.
 This aspirated gasoline is both blown and dispersed by the same air flow and mixed with it.
-This air-fuel mixture is sucked into the cylinder.
+This air-fuel mixture is drawn into the cylinder.

-The amount of air entering the carburetor is controlled by the acceleration valve, which is connected to the accelerator pedal.
-This same factor thus determines the amount of gasoline aspirated.
+The amount of air entering the carburetor is controlled by the throttle valve, which is connected to the accelerator pedal.
+This same factor therefore determines the amount of gasoline aspirated.

 - Fixed diffuser carburetor.
-It is a type of carburetor very used.
-When the throttle butterfly opens from the slowed down position, its gauges open progressively.
+It is a widely used type of carburetor.
+When the throttle valve opens from the slowed down position, its gauges open progressively.

-- Variable diffuser carburetor.
-The section of the diffuser is controlled by a vacuum valve, the function is to increase or decrease the diameter of the diffuser according to the operation of the motor.
+- Variable diffuser carburettor.
+The diffuser section is controlled by a vacuum valve, the function is to increase or decrease the diameter of the diffuser according to the operation of the engine.

 - Double body carburetor.
 This type of carburetor has a fixed diffuser.
-It is formed by two bodies or diffusers inside your body.
-The two throttle butterflies can be opened simultaneously or one after the other, depending on the type of carburetor that is.
+It is made up of two bodies or diffusers inside your body.
+The two throttle valves can be opened simultaneously or one after the other, depending on the type of carburetor.

-- Carburetor inverted.
-It is a fixed diffuser carburetor in which the air penetrates from above, vertically.
+- Inverted carburetor.
+It is a fixed diffuser carburetor in which the air enters from above, vertically.